Dear New Homeowner:

 Is it sewer or septic tank?
 Also know where the clean-out plugs are for the system.
 This will be helpful if you get a clog because clogs usually occur at the clean-out plugs.

 If you’d like more information on your home’s plumbing system, ask Plumbing Dynamics to come over to check on its condition and repair small problems before they become big ones.
-Contact us by calling 214-929-3431.
+Get in touch with us today for more information about our Carrollton plumbers and our services.